lamongabriel/rocketseat-react-design-system/README.md

 This storybook has the object to padronize components, pages and UI elements to obtain a quality control when you're building a large view, for example, a complex form.

+This project is hosted on GitHub pages, check it out: [https://lamongabriel.github.io/rocketseat-react-design-system](https://lamongabriel.github.io/rocketseat-react-design-system)

 ![Main project image](./design.png)